John Steakley: Career

 Steakley's sister told the press that he went to Hollywood at the invitation of screenwriter L.M.
 "Kit" Carson.
 He sold a film treatment, and played a bit part ("Local 1") in at least one film, Don't Open the Door!, but "he stayed out there a few years and just hated it."
 Following through on his childhood fantasy of becoming a science fiction writer, Steakley returned to Texas, and wrote.
 He published his first professional short story, "The Bluenose Limit", in the March 1981 issue of Amazing Stories; and another, "Flyer", in the September 1982 issue.
 He published two major novels, Armor (1984) and Vampire$ (1990).
 According to his website, he worked on the incomplete Armor II for years.

 Steakley wrote the screenplay for the 1997 film, Scary Texas Movie; he also played a nameless bit part in that film.
 Steakley also played a nameless bit part in the 2000 film Playing Dead.

 In 1998, John Carpenter directed a screen adaptation of Vampire$ (retitled Vampires), which starred James Woods as the leader of a Catholic Church-sanctioned team of vampire hunters.
+That year Steakley was the Toastmaster for the World Horror Convention.